-- 42. ALL market goats born between September 1 of previous year and May 1 of current year. - 43.
-Market goats are judged on meat characteristics. - 44.
-Market goats may show with or without horns. - 45.
+- 41. ALL market goats born between September 1 of previous year and May 1 of current year and must be shown with milk teeth in place. - 42.
+Market goats are judged on meat characteristics. - 43.
+Market goats may show with or without horns. - 44.
 Market does may be sold in the 4-H livestock sale.
 Market does must be weighed in and ear tagged on Goat ID Day.
-Does shown as market does are not eligible to enter the breeding doe class in the same year. - 46.
-Market wethers/does/wether dams that may be shown at the State Fair will need to have a Retinal Image Scan at Goat ID. - 47.
-Weight classes will be determined after weigh-in at the fair. - 48.
+Does shown as market does are not eligible to enter the breeding doe class in the same year. - 45.
+Market wethers/does/wether dams that may be shown at the State Fair will need to have a Retinal Image Scan at Goat ID. - 46.
+Weight classes will be determined after weigh-in at the fair. - 47.
+Market wethers/does must weigh at least 50 lbs to be eligible for a guaranteed floor price in the livestock sale. - 48.
 Dairy Market and Boer/AOB Market Goats will compete in separate classes.
 A Champion and Reserve Champion Dairy Market Goat and a Champion and Reserve Champion Meat Goat will be selected. - 49.
 All market goat classes are to be judged on meat characteristics. - 50.
 All market goats will be identified with 1 five-digit ear tag and 1 RFID tag. - 51.
 Decision of committee is final. - 52.
 Pygmy goat wethers may show either as a Market animal in the Meat Goat Wether Classes or in the Pet Class, but not both.
 Market Pygmy goats must be weighed and tagged on Goat ID Day.